serenazzz/Machine_Learning_Algos/README.md

 As a final step, we predict yi\* for tj by using index i*.
 * (b) See plot
-* (c) It would be a horizontal line at test error rate = 0 as the data we use to evaluate is the same as the data we used to train.
+* (c) It would be a horizontal line at test error rate = 0 as the nearest neighbor for data in the training set is itself, which results in training error rate of 0.

 Q2(Brian):